WizziBot/WGA_Texture_Editor/README.md

 The following list contains the name of each file that must be included in the WGA textures directory and how it will be imported.

+#### Game objects
 * `player.wgat` Width: 5, Height: 20, Description: The ambient player texture.
 * `player_bounce.wgat` Width: 5, Height: 20, Description: The texture displayed after a collision with the ball.
 * `ball.wgat` Width: 2, Height: 2, Description: The ambient ball texture.
 * `ball_bounce.wgat` Width: 2, Height: 2, Description: The texture displayed after a collision with the player.
 * `arena.wgat` Width: 180, Height: 90, Description: The texture of the arena during game time.

+#### Text
+Stored in the subdirectory `./textures/text` each character `0.wgat` through `9.wgat` should be imported in uniform dimensions i.e. the strict_dims setting should be used when designing text type textures for all characters 0-9 with the same dims.